 Alarmingly, over 20% of mammals are threatened with extinction and more than 50% of EDGE mammals are currently receiving little or no conservation attention.
 Many of the most poorly-known species are in danger of slipping towards extinction unnoticed.
-The aim of the EDGE programme is to prevent this from happening.
-Shortly before the launched of the first ever EDGE mammal list, in January 2007, it was reported that the Yangtze River dolphin — then the number one EDGE mammal — was thought to have become extinct.
+The aim of the EDGE of Existence programme is to prevent this from happening.
+Shortly before the launch of the first ever EDGE Mammals List, in January 2007, it was reported that the Yangtze River dolphin — then the number one EDGE mammal — was thought to have become extinct.
 We need to act now to ensure that this tragedy is not repeated.

 Click here to view to the Top 100 EDGE mammals.

-Click here to download the latest EDGE List for all mammals.
+Click here for the latest EDGE Mammals List.